-To put such oneness of form and emotion into my clay, I work deeply from my own senses of body and feeling.
-These sources are truer than my intellectual mind, and the resulting pieces often surprise me with more honesty and nuance than any expectation I may have had.
-What emerges are themes of growth, liberation and social justice.
+To put such oneness of form and emotion into my clay, I work deeply from my own inner senses of body and feeling.
+This allows me to tap sources truer than my intellectual mind, and the resulting pieces often surprise me with more honesty and nuance than my initial feeling.
+What has come forth are themes of growth and liberation.

-Over the years, I have developed methods of firing — electric, raku and atmospheric — that give my figures equally expressive ceramic skins.
-By the time I have formed a piece and put it through the fire, it has experienced its own life transformation and can express mine.
-When other people find a part of themselves in my work, I have reached something of the human condition.
+My forms need equally expressive surfaces.
+Over the years, I have developed raku, pit and wood firing methods to give my pieces evocative ceramic skins.
+By the time a piece has been formed and fired, it has experienced its own life transformation and can express mine.
+And when other people find a part of themselves in my work, I believe I have reached into the universal.